zeineb97/projet-devops/readme.md

 - Django Prometheus (2.1)
 #### Technologies
 - [Django](https://www.djangoproject.com) :  A Python-based free and open-source web framework
-- [SQlite] (https://www.sqlite.org/index.html): SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+- [SQlite](https://www.sqlite.org/index.html): SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 - [Prometheus](https://prometheus.io) : An open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
-- [Grafana] (https://grafana.com): Grafana is the open source analytics & monitoring solution for every database.
+- [Grafana](https://grafana.com): Grafana is the open source analytics & monitoring solution for every database.
-- [Docker] (https://www.docker.com) : Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+- [Docker](https://www.docker.com) : Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 - [Docker-compose](https://github.com/docker/compose): Docker Compose is a tool for running multi-container applications on Docker defined using the Compose file format.
 - [Heroku](heroku.com): Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.